David Brown

 By gathering and organizing these elements, you and your attorney build a compelling case demonstrating the full impact of the accident on your life and supporting your compensation claim.

 Navigating the aftermath of a car accident in Everett can be overwhelming, but knowing what damages you are entitled to recover, the steps to take immediately after the accident, and what is needed to build a strong case makes a significant difference.
-Engaging an experienced car accident lawyer provides the expertise and support necessary to ensure you receive the compensation you deserve for your losses.
+Engaging an experienced car accident lawyer provides the knowledge and support necessary to give you the best opportunity to receive the compensation you deserve for your losses.
 Remember, taking prompt and informed action influences the outcome of your case and helps you move forward with your life.

 Our goal is your financial recovery and peace of mind.

 Contact an attorney as soon as possible after a car accident.
-The earlier you consult a Brett McCandlis Brown & Conner attorney, the better we can protect your rights, preserve critical evidence, and ensure you don’t make mistakes when dealing with insurance companies.
+The earlier you consult a Brett McCandlis Brown & Conner attorney, the better we can protect your rights and preserve critical evidence.

 If the car accident injured you, parties dispute fault, insurance companies are not cooperating, or you are unsure how much compensation you’re entitled to, you may need a car accident attorney.
-At Brett McCandlis Brown & Conner, we can help you maximize your compensation and handle the legal aspects of your claim.
+At Brett McCandlis Brown & Conner, we can help fight for fair compensation and handle the legal aspects of your claim.

 Injured passengers can file a claim against the at-fault driver’s insurance.
 If both drivers share fault, you may be able to make claims against both insurance policies.
 As a passenger, it’s important to speak with us after an accident to explore all your options for compensation.